-If you are travelling to the United Arab Emirates, then check out our comprehensive and dynamic Dubai guide.
+If you are travelling to the United Arab Emirates, then check out our comprehensive and dynamic Dubai travel guide.
 Explore the top destination locations by taking all precautionary measures amidst the pandemic.

-The Emirate is undoubtedly one of the populous and magnificent cities that offers eye-grabbing and enticing travel destination points.
+The Emirate is undoubtedly one of the populous and magnificent cities that offers eye-grabbing and enticing Dubai travel guide destination points.
 Right from business hubs to tourist landmarks, swanky entertainment zones to bustling shopping zones and a lot more than we can imagine.

 Unquestionably, there is more to visiting the UAE than simply checking out relevant Dubai FAQ guides on the Internet.
 Of course, the city has its own Burj Khalifa, the world’s tallest building and gargantuan attractions like the Dubai Aquarium, Dubai Mall, Dubai Frame, Burj Al-Arab and a lot more.
-Yet, your Dubai guide should be expanded to a guide that covers a lot more of the fascinating attractions of the United Arab Emirates.
+Yet, your Dubai travel guide should be expanded to a guide that covers a lot more of the fascinating attractions of the United Arab Emirates.

 Abu Dhabi is the largest and wealthiest of the regions in the country.
 The city has several fascinating attractions of its own including Saadiyat Island and its Cultural District, landmark museums like the Louvre and the Sheikh Zayed Grand Mosque to name a few.
 Take a tour of the Al Ain inland city to view its magnificent forts and oasis.

 Sharjah is situated a little downwards from the Dubai coastline and is more conservative, housing several culturally designed landmarks and a meticulously designed museum of Islamic history and several traditional buildings within its enticing Heritage Area.
 The small Ajman Emirate lies northwards from Sharjah and is known for its traditional boatbuilding and amazing fort.